 Dose and Schedule1

-- BOOSTRIX is administered as a single 0.5-mL intramuscular injection into the deltoid muscle of the upper arm
+- Each dose of BOOSTRIX is administered as a 0.5-mL injection

-- Five years should elapse between the last dose of the recommended series of Diphtheria and Tetanus Toxoids and Acellular Pertussis Vaccine Adsorbed (DTaP) and/or Tetanus and Diphtheria Toxoids Adsorbed For Adult Use (Td) vaccine and the administration of BOOSTRIX
+- An initial dose of BOOSTRIX is administered 5 years or more after the last dose of the Diphtheria and Tetanus Toxoids and Acellular Pertussis (DTaP) series or 5 years or more after a dose of Tetanus and Diphtheria Toxoids Adsorbed (Td)

 BOOSTRIX comes with a 2D barcode